discdiver/hello-projects/README.md

-# hello-projects
+# Prefect hello projects
-A repository used for demo'ing Prefect projects
+This repository is used for demoing Prefect projects.